 To ensure timely compliance with this new law, Connecticut employers should review promptly their job application and hiring processes to be sure they do not request or require applicants to provide their ages, dates of birth, or dates of attendance or graduation from an educational institution as part of the initial employment application.

-If you’d like to discuss the requirements of this new law, please contact Natasha Lipcan at 203-820-6754 or [email protected].
+If you’d like to discuss the requirements of this law or other employment matters, please contact us.